Olive, Again: "The Walk"

 Sixty-nine-year-old Denny Pelletier is walking alone one night in December in Crosby.
-He thinks something is wrong with his children but can't think of the answer.
+He thinks something is wrong with his children, but he can't work out what it is.
 He reminisces about his childhood, his own children, his first love Dorothy Paige, and finally his wife Marie Levesque.
 Denny stumbles upon a man bent over a bench and calls the police, who arrive and intervene by injecting him with Naloxone.
 Denny walks home and realizes it is with himself that something is wrong, that he had been "saddened by the waning of his life, and yet it was not over."
 When he returns home and is greeted by his wife Marie.

+There is a very brief reference to something said by Mrs Kitteridge to the class when his eldest son was in seventh grade - a social criticism/commentary.